DivineDragonFanClub/plugin_hub/README.md

 Due to the early access aspect of plugin development, some repositories remain privates and that means the documentation cannot be published online.

 As an alternative, you can locally clone the [engage](https://github.com/DivineDragonFanClub/engage) crate and run ``cargo skyline doc -o`` in the repository to get an overview of the library and what it has to offer.
-It will be filled over time with more explanations of the various times and usage instructions.
+It will be filled over time with more explanations of the various types and usage instructions.